Lanceshi2/VisualforcePreview/README.md

 # VisualforcePreview

-Visualforce Preview is a simple plugin to enable previewing Visualforce page in Sublime text.
+Visualforce Preview is a simple plugin to enable previewing Visualforce page for Salesforce in Sublime text.

 To use this plugin, first you need to setup your Salesforce domain by Preference > Package Settings > VisualforcePreview > Settings - User

 Copy the template from Preferences > Package Settings > VisualforcePreview > Settings - Default, and change the domain into your own Salesforce domain.
 Then you are ready to go.

-To preview a VF page, simply click ctrl + alt + v in your VF page file (you need to save it first).
+To preview a VF page, simply click ctrl + alt + v (on OSX is <kbd>⌘+ shift + v</kbd>) in your VF page file (you need to save it first).
 Alternatively, you can click Tools >  VisualforcePreview > Visualforce Preview

 ## How to install ##